OpenGov-Watch/www.opengov.watch/docs/03_guides/20_bounty_best_practices.md

 ## Starting a Bounty

-Launching a new bounty typically begins with forming a coalition and designating curators who are trusted by the community and qualified to oversee the work.
+Bounties are departments of Polkadot Governance.
+Launching a new bounty typically begins with identifying a clear need or mandata and then forming a coalition of designated curators who are trusted by the community and qualified to oversee the work.
 Early on, defining the bounty’s job or mandate is essential — whether it involves broad, ongoing tasks such as marketing or more specific, one-time objectives like finding the right esports team to represent Polkadot.
 A clear need and scope must be established so curators can accurately determine funding requirements and justify them to OpenGov.

 Before submitting a formal proposal, prospective curators should engage in multiple rounds of community discussion to gather feedback and build a network of champions and established members who endorse the bounty.
 This process generally takes one to two months of proposal drafting, debate, and voting.